Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

 TODO: Add images

-And these are the new distributions after augmenting the datasets with the criteria implemented in `constants.py:86-111`:
+And these are the new stats and distributions after augmenting the datasets with the criteria implemented in `constants.py:86-111`:

-TODO: ADD PLOTS!
+         AUGMENTATION

+       Beach samples: 119712
+    Mountain samples: 81066
+         All samples: 200778

+**AUGMENTED IMAGES DISTRIBUTION**

+![Augmented Distribution][image6]

+**ALL DISTRIBUTIONS TOGETHER**

+![All Distributions][image7]

-However, this didn't work out well, and new models trained using these augmentation techniques, on either a single track's data or on both's, for 16-32 epochs, were not able to keep the car on the road.
+Although these histograms are flatter, this didn't work out well, and new models trained using these augmentation techniques on either a single track or on both were not able to keep the car on the road.
 As we have already seen, the original data was recorded with a behaviour in mind that can't be learned by this type of neural network, so it's not the best data to generate a model that center lane drives the car properly.

-TODO: training/validation changes as validation is not augmented

 Therefore, augmenting it won't help to generate a better model, as the original data used to create the it is already "wrong".
 In other words, shit in, shit out.